Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

 <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/colour-scheme.png" width="100%">

-- I also tested the colours with a [Constrast Checker](https://contrastchecker.com).
+- I also tested the colors with a [Contrast Checker](https://contrastchecker.com).

 #### Dark and light green

 <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/contrastcheckergrngrn.png" width="100%">

-- This passes on all accept the color blindess test (score must be 500 or above), however these colors were only used in the header and footer with darkgreen being the background color, if you hover over the clickable elements a extra border will apear that shows the user they are hovering over it.
+- This passes on all accept the color blindness test (score must be 500 or above), however these colors were only used in the header and footer with dark green being the background color, if you hover over the clickable elements an extra border will appear  that shows the user they are hovering over it.
 On mobile devices I made these elements bolder.

 #### Dark green and yellow

 <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/contrastcheckerylwgrn.png" width="100%">

 - This color combination has a much better score for color blindness, but still not quite enough.
 For this reason the font is large and bold and only used as a header of each page.
-The user also gets convormation when on a different page due to a fitting image on them.
+The user also gets conformation when on a different page due to a fitting image on them.

 ## Wireframes